Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

     You must have at least one group mapped to save configuration changes.

 1. Click **Save**.

+After mapping is set up:
+* Okta users belonging to the mapped groups can log in to {{site.konnect_short_name}}.
+* When a user logs into {{site.konnect_short_name}} with their Okta account for the first time, {{site.konnect_short_name}} automatically provisions an account with the relevant roles.
+* If your org already has non-admin {{site.konnect_short_name}} users before mapping, on their next login they will be mapped to the teams defined by their Okta group membership.
+* An organization admin can view all registered users in
+{{site.konnect_short_name}}, but cannot edit their team membership from the {{site.konnect_short_name}} side.
+To manage automatically-created users, adjust user permissions through Okta, or adjust the team mapping.

+Any changes to the mapped Okta groups on the Okta side are reflected in
+{{site.konnect_short_name}}.
+For example:
+* Removing a user from a group in Okta also deactivates their
+{{site.konnect_short_name}} account.
+* Moving a user from one group to another changes their team in {{site.konnect_short_name}}
+to align with the new group-to-team mapping.

 {% endif %}

-## Test and apply the configuration
+## Debug and test the configuration

-{:.important}
-> **Important:** Keep built-in authentication enabled while you are testing IdP authentication.
-Only disable built-in authentication after successfully testing IdP authentication.
+The Okta console provides a [Token Preview feature](https://help.okta.com/en-us/content/topics/security/api-config-test.htm) which will be useful in verifying configuration values for these SSO configuration instructions.
+If you encounter issues configuring SSO with Okta, start by checking the Token Preview for the Okta application you created.

 {% if include.desc == "Dev Portal" %}
-1. Test the SSO configuration by navigating to the callback URL for your Dev Portal.
+1. Test the SSO configuration by navigating to the portal URL for your Dev Portal.
 For example: `https://{portalId}.{region}.portal.konghq.com/login`.

     You will see the Okta sign in window if your configuration is set up correctly.
 1. Using an account that belongs to one of the groups you just mapped, log